 Completed between 2001-2009, the Longtan Dam is another of China's biggest hydropower projects.
 Located on the Hongshui River, a tributary of the Xi and Pearl Rivers, this hydropower plant has an installed capacity of 6,426 MW.
 Many have raised concerns, not only surrounding environmental issues but also surrounding the safety of this dam.

-This is the largest hydropower plant in Russia.
-Construction took place in phases between 1985 and 2014 on the Yenisei River.
+This is the largest hydroelectric plant in Russia.
+Construction of this massive concrete gravity dam took place in phases between 1985 and 2014 on the Yenisei River.
 It has an installed capacity of 6,400 MW.

 This dam has been problematic in a range of ways over the years.
 There have been some accidents here, including a catastrophic one in 2009 which killed 75 people and caused environmental damage through a large oil spill.

-From these largest hydropower plants in the world, we can see both the immense benefits and negatives that large-scale hydropower can bring.
-Hydropower generates large amounts of needed power.
+From these largest hydroelectric dams and plants in the world, we can see both the immense benefits and negatives that large-scale hydropower can bring.
+Hydroelectric power stations generate large amounts of the renewable power we need.
 But that power can come at a cost, just like every other renewable energy source.